 This advanced digital manufacturing robotic lab is designed for high-quality research, as well as developing commercial applications for architecture, and features a Kuka robotic arm that can produce architectural components.

 Teaching and learning

 At LSBU there are comprehensive on-campus workshops capable of transforming a broad range of materials.
 You'll be taught by staff who are experienced industry professionals, having worked for some of the top architectural practices.
-The studio structure allows you to specialize in an area that matches their research interests and explore highly topical themes exploring ideas about architecture, urban design, social theory, and politics.
+The studio structure allows you to specialise in an area that matches their research interests and explore highly topical themes around architecture, urban design, social theory and politics.

-This course is usually intended for graduates of architecture courses where students hold a university degree and part 1 professional qualification recognized by the Royal Institute of British Architects (RIBA).
-Applicants to the course should have a first degree in architecture (2:2 or better); however, the University recognizes that individuals may develop additional skills outside the university, and will interview such applicants who have developed a high-quality portfolio of relevant academic and practical work.
+This course is usually intended for graduates of architecture courses where students hold a university degree and part 1 professional qualification recognised by the Royal Institute of British Architects (RIBA).
+Applicants to the course should have a first degree in architecture (2:2 or better); however, the University recognises that individuals may develop additional skills outside university, and will interview such applicants who have developed a high quality portfolio of relevant academic and practice work.

 Applicants for this course must also meet the following additional entry requirements: